6 Multiple Regression

 variable has been dropped and the intercept captures this effect.
 The

-second line in the equation represent the effect of the numerical
+second line in the equation represents the effect of the numerical

 variable, \(x\).
 In our example \(x\) is the value of life expectancy.
 The